-Connect the linkage rod

-Thread the aileron leads from the wing mounting saddle bottom to the canopy hatch before mounting the main wing.
+Connect the leads from the aileron servo to the Y harness and thread the Y harness from the wing mounting saddle bottom to the canopy hatch before mounting the main wing.

-2. Slide the main wing into the groove on front of the main wing mounting saddle the first.
+Slide the main wing mounting nose into the groove in front of the main wing mounting saddle the first.